 My name is Evelyn Marinoff.
-I am a writer, a social introvert, a passionate reader, a world traveler, a mother of a beautiful baby boy, a runner, and a devoted psychology research enthusiast.
+I am a writer, a social introvert, a passionate reader, a world traveler, a mother of a beautiful boy, a runner, and a devoted psychology research enthusiast.
 I also have an MBA and currently work in client consulting.

 I started this website driven by my life-long battle with low self-esteem.
 After years of suffering and looking for ways to boost my confidence, I have come to realize that low sense of worth is an enemy that shouldn’t be underestimated.
 Nor taken lightly.
 And it will not go away on its own.

-And it’s often the main problem behind many of our other life problems.
+Low sense of self-worth is often the main problem behind many of our other life problems.
 It impedes everything that we strive for.
 It casts a dark shadow over our future.
 Over time, it has the power to very successfully kill all our dreams.

-And although scientists can’t quite settle yet on what a balanced confidence looks and feels like (and if we should pursue it altogether, for this matter), they tend to agree that confidence is a desirable trait to own—so that we can lead more fulfilling lives, be mentally and physically healthy, and generally feel good about our place in the world.
+And although scientists can’t quite settle yet on what a balanced confidence looks and feels like (and if we should pursue it altogether, for this matter), they tend to agree that confidence is a desirable trait to have—so that we can lead more fulfilling lives, be mentally and physically healthy, and generally feel good about our place in the world.

-And the beautiful thing is that we ourselves have the power to bring all these benefits to our lives.
+The beautiful thing is that we ourselves have the power to bring all these benefits to our lives.

 Over the years, I have spent a great amount of time reviewing the latest research in psychology and science–learning, trying out what may work for me, finding out what doesn’t.
 It took a while to re-gain self-love and acceptance, and to acknowledge that putting myself down every day is not the way to motivate myself to fare better and to feel good.
 On the contrary!